-The amounts you consistently spend for housing and food are your most obvious basic needs.
-This category also includes regular expenses for childcare, utilities, transportation, minimum debt payments, and any other basic requirements of daily life.
+The amounts you consistently spend for housing and food may be your most obvious basic needs.
+This category might also include regular expenses for things like childcare, utilities, transportation, minimum debt payments, and any other basic requirements of daily life.

-Here’s a more detailed list of some of the expenses that typically fall into the “basic needs” section of a budget:
+Here’s a more detailed list of some of the expenses that often fall into the “basic needs” section of a budget:

 - Housing, including rent or mortgage payments and insurance

 - Transportation costs, including car insurance, operating expenses, and costs for job-related parking—or public transit passes

 - Household utility bills, cell phone, and internet service

 - Medical expenses, including insurance co-pays and prescription medications